Guest post by Nicole Boyer

 1. Define the purpose.

-Defining the real purpose of why they should volunteer is a great way to motivate them.
-Earning extra credit for school or gaining new skills are poor motivators.
+Defining the real purpose of why they should volunteer is a great way to motivate students.
 They must understand the real impact of volunteering.
-Try to explain to them the weight of what they’re about to do and how they can make a difference in the world.
+Explain the weight of what they’re about to do and how they can make a difference in the world.
 Give them a purpose and let them take it from there.

 2. Allow them to be independent.

 Grant them the full autonomy for their choices and decisions.
-No one likes being forced to do something.
-Letting them be independent can make them feel like they are trusted, and by human nature, the more trust being placed to a person, the more responsible they become.
+Encouraging independence can help students feel like they are trusted, and by human nature, the more trust being placed to a person, the more responsible they become.

 3. Empathize with them.

-Most of the time, adults forget to empathize with their kids.
-By nature, when one doesn’t feel understood, they will never try to understand.
-If they are not up to volunteering, do not dismiss it as them being irresponsible and selfish.
+Most of the time, adults forget to empathize with youth.
+When one doesn’t feel understood, they will never try to understand.
+If they are not up to volunteering, don't be discouraged.
 Try to understand where they are coming from and maybe, both parties will agree to compromise.
-Sometimes, empathy is all it takes to be able to motivate or encourage them to volunteer.
+Sometimes, empathy is all it takes to motivate

 4. Lead them by example.